radoslav11/nvim-config/README.md

 # nvim-config
-Neovim config requiring only Plug (and maybe copilot).
+Neovim config requires Plug (and maybe copilot).
 You should clone this repo into `~/.config/nvim`, or the configuration directory for your nvim.
-Some of the plugins do have additional dependencies, like `fzf`, `astyle` and `black`.
+Some of the plugins do have additional dependencies, like `fzf`, `clang-format` and `black`.
 Also, if you want a JetBarains-like file search, you should install `ripgrep`.

 # Installation